openelb/openelb/README.md

 ![OpenELB Logo](./doc/logo/color-horizontal.svg)

-OpenELB is an open-source load balancer implementation designed for exposing the LoadBlancer type of Kubernetes services in bare metal, edge, and virtualization environments.
+OpenELB is an open-source load balancer implementation designed for exposing the LoadBalancer type of Kubernetes services in bare metal, edge, and virtualization environments.

 ## Why OpenELB